 Gradual slope.
 The entrance for this trail is not marked well.
 When you see the start of Lake Megunticook on Rt52, there will be parking on the right hand side.
 You will most likely see other cars parked there.
 This trail usually has walking sticks at the beginning that other hikers have left for each other.
 The overlook is of Lake Megunticook, in the winter it is neat to see the snow mobiles and ice houses (you can actually walk on the ice to the little islands in the lake).
 There is a big wooden cross at the top to commemorate a young girl that fell over the side, the Maiden that fell over the cliff.

 MerrySpring Park, Camden: Located at 30 Conway Road, this field is very popular with cross country skiiers, but also with winter hikers.
+This is a flat hike.
 This is a favorite of locals, a hidden gem.
 To see the trails at MerrySpring:

 Gradual and easy hike.